nuvious/MQTT-Display/examples/mqtt_buzzer/README.md

 ## Libraries

-In addition to the libraries required in the root project [README](../../README.md), you'll need to install the [Button2](https://www.arduino.cc/reference/en/libraries/button2/) library by searching for it under Sketch > Include Library > Additional Libraries.
+In addition to the libraries required in the root project [README](../../README.md), you'll need to install the [Button2](https://www.arduino.cc/reference/en/libraries/button2/) library by searching for it under Sketch > Include Library > Manage Libraries.

 ## Deploy Example